 The Italian National Oceanographic Data Center (NODC) managed by OGS is going to be replicated at CINECA, together with a web service environment to satisfy the needs of European projects asking for continuous access to data and metadata and national collaborations.

-PI: Alessandra Giorgetti (OGS) - agiorgetti@inogs.it Others: Alberto Brosich, Alessandro Altenburger, Matteo Vinci (OGS) Links with: Maris, Deltares, University of Liege
+PI: Alessandra Giorgetti (OGS) - agiorgetti@ogs.it Others: Alessandro Altenburger, Matteo Vinci (OGS) Links with: Maris, Deltares, University of Liege

 Line E4.
 High Performance Data Science for Climate Change Research